The relationship between doctors and patients have changed constantly.

 Such superiority of power was so great that even in the bulleting board of this website some doctors basically took the position of “I am God.
 You worship me”

 But, everything changed recently.

 Internet at first released enormous amount of information to patients.
 They began to expect doctors to give more than what they can get from the internet, which is very hard to comply with.
 Also, patients began to demand doctors to give opinions on alternative medicines other than from a confrontational stances.
 In the past, this was unthinkable.
 In the past, as soon as patients mention any alternative medicines, they were told to leave the clinic right way.
 Not any more.
-These days, abou 300 MD's are either using our products or recommeding our products.
+These days, about 300 MD’s are either using our products or recommending our products.
 This was unthinkable 10 years ago.
-At that time, any MD with very little knowledge and experience in diabetes treatment habituallly hurled insults at me and our company without checking any data.
-They used to say "I am busy" when asked "have you read the data before you criticize the products?"
+At that time, any MD with very little knowledge and experience in diabetes treatment habitually hurled insults at me and our company without checking any data.
+They used to say “I am busy” when asked “have you read the data before you criticize the products?”
 They did not feel foolish about saying so.
 They even felt professional when they criticize without checking what they were criticizing.

 People also realized that doctors are not as helpful for chronic degenerative diseases as they used to be for infectious diseases.
 Therefore, the respects for the doctors who treat chronic diseases diminished relatively.

 I frankly believe that doctors are wonderful people who help us tremendously.
 But, they are not Gods.
 And the respects and obediences patients gave them have disappeared recently and very quickly.
 I am not so sure whether this is a good thing or a bad thing.
 As I wrote on the occasion of Mr. Jobs death, foolish disrespect for doctors highly likely will lead to disastrous medical blunders.